Local government in Wales: Local Government and Elections (Wales) Act 2021

 A bill was introduced by the Welsh Government in November 2019 to reform local government in Wales.
 The bill contains provisions to reduce the voting age from 18 to 16 for local elections in Wales and will extend the franchise to include eligible foreign nationals.
 It extends the term of local councillors from four years to five years.
 The bill will allow local councils to decide to continue to hold elections under first past the post system or to switch to the single transferable vote system.
 The bill does not include provisions to restructure local councils but does contain mechanisms that can allow for two or more authorities to merge on a voluntary basis.
 It also creates a framework for joint regional coordination between local authorities through the formation of "Corporate Joint Committees".
 The bill received Royal Assent in January 2021 and four Corporate Joint Committees covering all of Wales, were established the following month by statutory instruments.

 Mayors

-There are some mayors in Wales, however they largely do not hold a governing role.
+There are some mayors in Wales, however they are ceremonial posts with no governing role.